 - Chop watercress and add it to pasta sauce.

-- Sauté watercress in a small amount of extra-virgin olive oil and season with ground black pepper and freshly grated Parmesan cheese.
-Eat as a side dish or top your baked potato.
+- Sauté watercress in a small amount of extra virgin olive oil and season it with ground black pepper and freshly grated Parmesan cheese.
+Eat it as a side dish or as a topping for a baked potato.

-- Add watercress to your wrap, sandwich, or flatbread.
+- Add watercress to any wrap, sandwich, or flatbread.

 - Mix watercress into soup near the end of cooking.